Causes and Consequences of Representational Similarity in Machine Learning Models: Related Work

-\textbf{Downstream effects of representational similarity.} Beyond curiosity about causes of model similarity, our work is motivated by concerns about negative effects of unexpected model similarity.
-Sometimes, similarity is desired and explicitly constructed\textemdash e.g. via techniques like model distillation and transfer learning that explicitly pass knowledge from one model to another to expedite learning~\cite{phuong2019towards, cho2019efficacy, sucholutsky2024gettingalignedrepresentationalalignment, roth2024fantasticgainsthemexistence, deepseekai2025deepseekr1incentivizingreasoningcapability}.
+\textbf{Downstream effects of model similarity.} Beyond curiosity about causes of model similarity, our work is motivated by concerns about negative effects of unexpected model similarity.
+Sometimes, similarity is desired and explicitly constructed\textemdash e.g. via techniques like model distillation and transfer learning that explicitly pass knowledge from one model to another to expedite learning~\citep{phuong2019towards, cho2019efficacy, sucholutsky2024gettingalignedrepresentationalalignment, roth2024fantasticgainsthemexistence, deepseekai2025deepseekr1incentivizingreasoningcapability}.
 However, representation alignment between models may not always be desirable.
-For example, Wenger and Kenett~\cite{wenger2025we} showed that large language models exhibit homogeneous behaviors on creative tasks.
-If independently trained models converge to similar representations, their resulting behavior could limit diversity in downstream applications and cause pervasive bias or consistent errors across models.
-There are numerous applications also in which model diversity matters, such as ensemble learning~\cite{naderalvojoud2024improving, wu2021boosting} or multi-agent systems \cite{han2024llmmultiagentsystemschallenges}.
-We believe that studying {\em causes} of representational similarity across models could reveal mitigation strategies to address unwanted model convergence.
+A significant body of work has highlighted the risk of ``transferable'' adversarial attacks, in which a malicious input designed to mislead one model can also mislead a different model with similar feature representations~\citep{zou2023universal, shan2020fawkes, demontis2019adversarial, carlini2017towards}.
+Finally,~\citet{wenger2025we} showed that large language models exhibit homogeneous behaviors on creative tasks.
+If independently trained models converge to similar representations, this could cause pervasive bias or consistent errors across models.
+This motivates our \S\ref{sec:downstream} investigation of possible consequences from representational similarity.